 - Preheat the oven to 400°F.

-- Line each compartment of a regular muffin tin with 1 or 2 pieces of ham.
+- Line each compartment of a regular muffin tin with two slices of ham.

 - Crack one egg into each compartment.